Calculate two-stage difference-in-differences following Gardner (2021)

 Value

-fixest object with adjusted standard errors
+fixest object with adjusted standard errors (either

-will work, including fixest::esttable and
+fixest package will work, including

 fixest::coefplot